jglauche/jglauche.de/posts/misc/2015-10-31-life-essay-en.md

 * I did lose appetite completely on 3 days
 * I had 3 anxiety attacks that were so bad that I had to take [Lorazepam]
 * I had suicidal thoughts 4 times
-* I had the carving for self-harm twice
+* I had the craving for self-harm twice
 * I was really close for going to a mental clinic voluntarily, twice.

 Before writing the essay I was in a relatively good state.
 Well I had my ups and downs.
 But I was stable over month.
 I never had suicidal thoughts again since shortly after my outing.
 I am happy that I have a high sense of self-preservation.
 On suicidal thoughts, I switch off completely.
 This keeps me from doing anythign stupid.

-I never had the carving for self-harm in my life.
+I never had the craving for self-harm in my life.
 Until now.
 I didn't do it because my consciousness did veto the action.
 Again: self-preservation.

 How can they demand something from me that put me in a worse state than I was ever before?